simple-configuration-server/example-configuration/README.md

 SCS auth module), you should design your configuration directory structure in such a way that you can authorize users properly.

-The config/ directory and it's subfolders contain (1) The configuration file templates, which are used by SCS as the paths for the actual endpoints, and (2) scs-env.yaml files, that define the environment for each endpoint.
+The endpoints/ directory and it's subfolders contain (1) The configuration file/endpoint templates, which are used by SCS as the paths for the actual endpoints, and (2) scs-env.yaml files, that define the environment for each endpoint.
 Environment files among others define the context variables, available in the template, the allowed HTTP methods for an endpoint, and the status code and headers to send in in the response.

 Each directory can have a global scs-env file, which applies to all endpoints in the directory, as well as the ones in sub-directories.
 Also,